-4 Research questions
+3 Research questions

-The purpose of this study is to evaluate how incentives resulting from QBPs and HBAM implemented in Ontario in 2012 affected the main orthopedic care outcomes.
-First, we attempt to answer the question as to whether incentives created with introducing QBP and HBAM impacted the quality and quantity of knee and hip replacement surgeries, making, where possible, separate conclusions for both components of the reform.
+The purpose of this paper is to evaluate how incentives resulting from QBPs and HBAM implemented in Ontario in 2012 affected the main orthopedic care outcomes.
+First, we attempt to answer the question as to whether incentives created by introducing QBP and HBAM impacted the quality of knee and hip replacement surgeries and their share within hospital output, making, where possible, separate conclusions for both components of the reform.